-EMERGENCY OVERVIEW: Product Description: This product is a white ointment with a petroleum jelly odor.
-Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for mild irritation of contaminated skin.
-Individuals who have had allergic reactions to products containing the active ingredient, Zinc Oxide, or any other components of this product may experience allergic reactions to this product.
-Flammability Hazards: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and zinc compounds).
+EMERGENCY OVERVIEW: Product Description: This product is a white to off-white cream with a slight odor.
+Health Hazards: The chief health hazard associated with exposure during normal use and handling is the potential for irritation of contaminated skin.
+Individuals who have had allergic reactions to products containing the active ingredient, Fluocinonide, or any other components of this product may experience allergic reactions to this product.
+Repeated skin exposure to Corticosteroids (such as Fluocinonide) may cause adverse reproductive effects, based on animal data.
+Flammability Hazards: If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides and hydrogen fluoride).
 Reactivity Hazards: This product is not reactive.
 Environmental Hazards: This product has not been tested for environmental effects.
 Emergency Considerations: Emergency responders should wear appropriate protection for situation to which they respond.